 And going further, for the entire trek route, we kept tossing between India and Nepal.

 The border even includes the Himalayan territories, but the two countries remain in peace and provide free movement of citizens across.
-Basically, there is no war, open international borders between the countries but just the border posts.
+There is no war, open international borders between the countries but just the border posts.

 After having our brekkie, we resumed again and now the trail was through the ridge.
 The real adventure had begun!!!
 The stroll amidst the mountains and the clouds was just impeccable and we started to immerse in its beauty!